What is a Bitter?

 How Bitters Work

-Thus, the parasympathetic nervous system is activated and digestive secretions (including bile from the liver, insulin from the pancreas, and digestive enzymes from the stomach) are released.
-In this way, bitters not only improve the digestibility of food, but also have a calming effect on the nervous system, putting us in a more emotionally relaxed state.
-Allowing us to digest our food properly.
-As eating during stressful times, or when the sympathetic nervous system is activated inhibits the absorbtion of key micro and macro nutrients.
+Digestive secretions are stimulated by bitters, including bile from the liver, insulin from the pancreas, and those important digestive enzymes) In this way, bitter herbs not only improve the digestibility of food, and absorption of nutrients, but also have a calming effect on the nervous system, putting us in a more emotionally relaxed state.
+Allowing us to digest our food properly and easily absorbing nutrients!

 REFRENCES